takpare/https-github.com-git-lfs-git-.g/Tutorial.md

 git config filter.lfs.clean = "git-lfs clean %f"
 ```

 The endpoint identifies the server URL the lfs objects are sent to.
 When using an external server like [lfs-test-server](https://github.com/github/lfs-test-server), you need to override the default URL to point to your external URL.
 This can be done using `git config lfs.url = "https://my_other_server.example.com/foo/bar/info/lfs"`, however this modifies the `.git/config` file, which is a local git file, and cannot be added to your git repository.
-To get around this, git-lfs will also use a custom `.lfsconfig` files.
+To get around this, git-lfs will also use a custom `.lfsconfig` file.

     git config -f .lfsconfig lfs.url https://my_other_server.example.com/foo/bar/info/lfs
     git add .lfsconfig

-Now, `git lfs env` show
+Now, `git lfs env` shows:

 ```
 git-lfs/1.1.1 (GitHub; windows amd64; go 1.5.3; git 7de0397)